armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

 When using remote backends, keep the following in mind:

-* The Terraform stage must use the same Terraform version that your Terraform Cloud/Enterprise workspace runs.
+* The Terraform stage must use the same Terraform version that your Terraform Cloud/Enterprise workspace is configured to run.
 * The minimum supported Terraform version is 0.12.0.
-* If you view a `plan` action in the Terraform Cloud/Enterprise UI, the type of `plan` action that the Terraform Integration performs is a "speculative plan."
+* In the Terraform Cloud/Enterprise UI, the type of `plan` action that the Terraform Integration performs is a "speculative plan."
 For more information, see [Speculative Plans](https://www.terraform.io/docs/cloud/run/index.html#speculative-plans).
 * You cannot save and apply a plan file.
-* You cannot use Named Profiles for authentication for remote backends.

 #### Enable remote backend support